stackhpc/ansible_role_spack/README.md

 The following variables will commonly need changing:

 - `spack_root`: Optional.
 Path to install spack to.
 Default `/home/{{ ansible_user }}/spack` (note a final directory is included) - for a cluster this should be on a shared filesystem.
 - `spack_version`: Optional.
 Git tag etc of spack version to install.
-Default `HEAD`.
+Default `v0.16.2`.
 - `spack_compilers`: Optional.
 List of [spack specs](https://spack.readthedocs.io/en/latest/basic_usage.html#specs-dependencies) describing compiler packages to install using spack.
 Default is an empty list.
 Note that removing packages from this list does not uninstall them.
 - `spack_packages`: As for `spack_compilers` but for non-compiler packages.